TimothyRedPanda/panda_ui/README.md

 ## Panda UI

-The GitHub home of Panda UI and UI library maintain by Timothy Bridge.
+The GitHub home of Panda UI a UI library maintain by Timothy Bridge.